josh-works/futbol/readme.md

 Adding a test - notice how I'm using `data` in the `setup` method - that string (critically) ends with `"".split(",")`, which allows me to take the first row of data from the `teams.csv`, copy-paste it in here, and split it into an array, ready to be "consumed" by my `initialization` method.

+This new test passes: `325feec`

+So, back to my `Game` class, to figure out how to get `game.home_team` to return a `Team` instance.

+## "Wiring Together" the Game and the Team

+Currently, running the test, I get `Uninitialized Constant Team`.
+Let's add another `require` statement, but this time we're going to introduce a "test helper" file.
+This file will contain all necessary require statements and gems, and we'll simply require it from each additional test file we might create.
+Here's what it looks like: